openUC2/UC2-GIT/APPLICATIONS/APP_POL_Stress_Birefringence/Readme.md

 </p>

 Some physical processes can be used to produce the polarized light such as absorption, refraction, reflection, diffraction and birefringence.
-__Birefringence__ is the optical property of a material which has a dependent refractive index to polarization and propagation direction of light.
+__Birefringence__ is the optical property of a material that has a dependent refractive index to polarization and propagation direction of light.
 These optically anisotropic materials are said to be birefringent.

 In general, birefringence is the double refraction of light.
 Each incoming light through the birefringent material such as calcite crystal is split by polarization into two rays; an ordinary and an extraordinary ray.
 These rays have different paths and polarizations.